1-800-656-HOPE (4673) National Hotline

 It helps a lot if the counselor knows about sexual abuse issues which can result in Post Traumatic Stress Disorder symptoms.

-A great book to use with a therapist or other trained professional : It happened
+A great book to use with a therapist or other trained professional : It happened to Me: A Teens Guide

-to Me: A Teens Guide to Overcoming Sexual Abuse by Wm.
-Lee Carter, Ed.D This book is
+to Overcoming Sexual Abuse by Wm.
+Lee Carter, Ed.D This book is designed to be used by teens who have experienced

-designed to be used by teens who have experienced sexual abuse in their life and are at a point of wanting to learn from their
+sexual abuse in their life and are at a point of wanting to learn from their experience so that they can become stronger in

-experience so that they can become stronger in spite of (or even because of) it.
-The workbook can be used by individuals,
+spite of (or even because of) it.
+The workbook can be used by individuals, groups or with a counselor.

-positive to that person.
-It will feel funny in the beginning but in a few days you will look forward to seeing that face in
+and say something positive to that person.
+It will feel funny in the beginning but in a few days you will look forward to

-the mirror.
+seeing that face in the mirror.

 SECRETS:

-Most survivors of sexual abuse do not like to talk about what happened.
-However as teens grow emotionally they
+sexual abuse do not like to talk about what happened.
+However as teens grow emotionally they can eventually share about

-can eventually share about their experience.
+their experience.
 Telling their story of abuse is often healing.
-Many teens share that each time
+Many teens share that each time they tell their story they

-they tell their story they feel stronger.
+feel stronger.
 Since it is difficult to talk about many teens keep their story a secret.
+Refusing to talk about the

-Refusing to talk about the pain of abuse makes healing very difficult.
+pain of abuse makes healing very difficult.
 Most teens who experience sexual abuse tell no one.
+Secrets become like a teapot

-Secrets become like a teapot on a stove that is always on boil.
-Many reasons why teens don't tell is embarrassment, feeling
+on a stove that is always on boil.
+Many reasons why teens don't tell is embarrassment, feeling "dirty",

-good" in the eyes of others, fear of being judged or talked about, not knowing how to bring up the subject.
-Don't
+eyes of others, fear of being judged or talked about, not knowing how to bring up the subject.
+Don't let anyone force you

-let anyone force you to talk about it or to tell your secret until you feel ready to do so.
-Know that healing can begin when
+to talk about it or to tell your secret until you feel ready to do so.
+Know that healing can begin when you acknowledge that

-you acknowledge that you were abused.
-Many teens like to start by getting a book or going to a web site like www.RAINN.org
+you were abused.
+Many teens like to start by getting a book or going to a web site like www.RAINN.org which is all about

-which is all about sexual abuse and provides a lot of help to survivors.
+sexual abuse and provides a lot of help to survivors.
 There is a link to the site below.
 Click on it.

 What to do if you or someone you know has been sexually assaulted or abused:

-If a friend confides in you that she or he has been sexually assaulted
+If a friend confides in you that she or he has been sexually assaulted or abused it

-or abused it is important for you to know:
+is important for you to know:

-An assailant can be a :
+assailant can be a :

-boy next door or down the street
+door or down the street

-the varsity captain you have a crush
+you have a crush on

-a guy you met at a party
+a guy you met at

-your friend or family knows
+someone who your friend or family

 a friend